SteeltoeOSS/steeltoe-site/source/docs/steeltoe-introduction.html.markdown

 ## 1.2 Quick Starts

-For many of the Steeltoe services, we provide Quick Start samples and a guide that describes how to quickly get a sample application up and running using a particular Steeltoe service.
-A detailed breakdown of the sample code is provided, describing how the Steeltoe service has been integrated into the app.
+For many of the Steeltoe components, we provide Quick Start samples and a guide that describes how to quickly get a sample application up and running using a particular Steeltoe component.
+A detailed breakdown of the sample code is provided, describing how Steeltoe has been integrated into the app.

-In many cases, these guides provide two ways of exercising the applications: one that describes how to create and run the application locally on your development machine, and a second that describes getting the application up and running on Cloud Foundry.
+In many cases, these guides provide two ways of exercising the applications: one that describes how to create and run the application locally on your development machine, and a second that describes running the application on Cloud Foundry.

-For the Quick Starts in which we run the application locally, we will at times make use of Java in order to run instances of the dependent servers (e.g. Spring Cloud Config Server, Netflix Eureka Server, etc.) locally on your machine.
-As such if you don't have Java available on your machine you may want to install that now.
+For the Quick Starts in which we run the application locally, Java is required to run instances of some of the servers (e.g. Spring Cloud Config Server, Netflix Eureka Server, etc.) on your machine.
+If you don't have Java available on your machine you may want to install that now.

-For the Quick Starts in which we make use of Cloud Foundry, you will need access to a Cloud Foundry environment that has the appropriate services  (e.g. Spring Cloud Config Server, Netflix Eureka Server, etc.) installed.
+For the Quick Starts running on Cloud Foundry, you will need access to a Cloud Foundry environment that has the appropriate services  (e.g. Spring Cloud Config Server, Netflix Eureka Server, etc.) installed.
 One option is to run [PCF Dev](https://docs.pivotal.io/pcf-dev/), the local developer version of Pivotal Cloud Foundry on your development machine.
-PCF Dev makes use of  Virtual Box and so depending on your desktop operating system and configuration you may or may not be able to make use of it.
+PCF Dev makes use of  Virtual Box, so depending on your desktop operating system and configuration you may or may not be able to make use of it.

-Alternatively you can sign up for a free trial account of [Pivotal Web Services](http://run.pivotal.io/) the hosted multi-tenant edition of [Pivotal Cloud Foundry](https://pivotal.io/platform).
+Alternatively, you can sign up for a free trial account of [Pivotal Web Services](https://run.pivotal.io/) the hosted multi-tenant edition of [Pivotal Cloud Foundry](https://pivotal.io/platform).
 Note that if you want to work solely with .NET framework applications that target the Windows operating system, you'll likely need access to a corporate Cloud Foundry environment, as neither of the above options currently support deploying Windows apps.

 Regardless of which Cloud Foundry option you choose, in order to work with Cloud Foundry, you will need to install the [Cloud Foundry Command Line Interface (CLI)](https://github.com/cloudfoundry/cli/releases).